MateuszKubuszok/SBTScalaMultiproject/README.md

 sbt clean coverage test coverageAggregate scalastyle
 ```

 If you measure coverage you have to clean project otherwise it will not instrument properly.
+(To be precise coverage
+cache should be clean if you want to have correct results - if you have just built project and haven't run any tests
+with coverage enabled you don't have to clean anything).

 ### Selecting test suites